- Cape Town

 Day 1 Cape Town

-An Audley representative and your private driver meet you at the airport, before you're driven to your accommodation, around half an hour away depending on traffic and where you're staying.
+An Audley representative and your private driver will meet you at the airport, before you're driven to your accommodation, around half an hour away depending on traffic and where you're staying.
 Spend the rest of the day relaxing or exploring the city.
-You could take a stroll along the V&A Waterfront, which is lined with trendy shops, cafes and restaurants as well as being home to an aquarium.
+You could take a stroll along the V&A Waterfront, which is lined with trendy shops, cafes and restaurants.
 We also recommend a visit to the peaceful Kirstenbosch Botanical Gardens, where you can see a wide variety of local flora.

 Day 2 Cape Town

-Enjoy a tour of Cape Town's main highlights with a local guide, including the Houses of Parliament, the 17th-century Castle of Good Hope (South Africa's oldest building), the lively market at Greenmarket Square and Table Mountain, taking a cable car up to the summit for sweeping views over the city and ocean.
-On the descent, stop at Bo Kaap, home to the Cape Malay community, to admire the cobbled streets and brightly painted houses.
+Enjoy a tour of Cape Town's main highlights with a local guide, including the Houses of Parliament, the 17th-century Castle of Good Hope (South Africa's oldest building), the lively market at Greenmarket Square and Table Mountain, where you'll take a cable car to the summit for sweeping views over the city and ocean.
+Afterwards stop at Bo Kaap, home to the Cape Malay community, to admire the cobbled streets and brightly painted houses.
 This afternoon, we recommend catching the boat over to Robben Island, where Mandela spent much of his imprisonment.
 A former inmate leads tours of the old prison for an interesting insight into life on the island.

 Day 3 Cape Town